Bull Run Run 50 Mile

 - The Northern Virginia Regional Park Authority

 - The NVRPA owns all the trails you will run on.
 For over 20 years, the representatives of the NVRPA have been helpful and supportive of this event.
-This year, the NVRPA made a concerted effort to fix the bridge at Ordway Road.
 Without the NVRPA, there would be no BRR.
 NVRPA Web site

 - The Potomac Applachian Trail Club

 - The PATC maintains the Bull Run-Occoquan Trail.
 That is most of the BRR course.
-Dave Fellers, the PATC overseer for the trail, has made special efforts to get the trail in shape for the run.
+Dave Fellers, the PATC district manager for the trail, has made special efforts to get the trail in shape for the run.

 The PATC invented the Appalachian Trail and maintains most of the trails in this region.
 There would be no VHTRC without the PATC.
 PATC Web site

 - Adventure Links at Hemlock Overlook

 - Hemlock Overlook has always been the headquarters for this event.
 The event started because, in 1992, Warren Doyle, who then worked at Hemlock, encouraged us to have a run and headquarter it there.
 We took Warren up on his offer, and the rest is history.

 A few years ago, Adventure Links took over management of the park.
 By hindsight, this has been a very good thing.
 Adventure Links staff has been very supportative of BRR.
 Adventure Links Web site